membrane-io/docs/src/content/docs/reference/cli.md

 title: Membrane Control CLI (mctl)
 ---

-Nearly any operation that can be performed in the vscode extension can also be completed in the CLI.
+Nearly any operation that can be performed in the Membrane Web IDE can also be completed in the CLI.

 See the [installation page](/getting-started/install/#membrane-cli) for setup instructions.